 - Kevin Marks has included glossary-like definitions of terms in a sidebar near the use of said terms in the flow of the prose, since 2022-07-31:

-- Tantek Çelik has an example of a post glossary in a post footer:
+- Tantek Çelik has included post glossaries in some post footers since 2023-02-05:

 - Glossaries should be formatted similar to their print equivalents